cpm

 For each row of

-, a boolean value indicating whether the row is compatible with the given variables and states.- Return type:
+C, a boolean value indicating whether the row is compatible with the given variables and states.- Return type:

 a list of bool